 Additional criterion to be assessed under 2.
-Impact Strategic Technology Impact: Does the innovation have the Full application potential to be a strategically important technology for Europe, in terms of welfare of citizens or relevance to economic development?
+Impact Strategic Impact on Digital or Health Technologies: Does the Full application innovation have the potential to be a strategically important technology for Europe, in terms of welfare of citizens or relevance to economic development?
 Your proposal must describe this impact in relation to the priority areas set out for this call.